RedNeutron-git/RaptorSX/README.md

 ```

 ##### All Functions Must Be Encrypted
-Make sure every functions like a `CreateRemoteThread`, `WriteProcessMemory`, and `VirtualAllocEx` are encrypted.
-Use the Python to do.
+Make sure every function, like `CreateRemoteThread`, `WriteProcessMemory`, and `VirtualAllocEx` is encrypted.
+Use Python to do.
 ```sh
 ptyhon
 printCiphertext(xor("VirtualAllocEx", "password"))